This post may contain affiliate links. Please see our disclosure policy.

 - Italian Seasoning Mix: Most recipes for Italian Beef are made with a packet of Italian Dressing Mix.
 This recipe uses a homemade blend of Italian seasonings that is SO much more flavorful and doesn't contain any allergens.
 You more than likely have ALL the dried herbs on hand to whip up this simple seasoning blend.
 I do add freshly minced garlic as well because garlic makes EVERYTHING better!

 - Pepperoncini Peppers: Use jarred pepperoncini peppers.
-You will need an 8-ounce jar for this recipe, or 1 cup of peppers and â…“ cup of the canning juice.
+You will need an 8-ounce jar for this recipe, or 1 cup of peppers and ⅓ cup of the canning juice.
 Whole or sliced pepperoncini peppers work.
-Personally, I prefer the sliced peppers.
+I prefer the sliced peppers.
 They add a bit more zing to the beef and they are the perfect size for adding to Italian Beef Sandwiches as well.

 - Beef Stock: For the cooking liquid, I use a combination of beef stock and the juice from the peppers.
 Be sure to select low-sodium stock, or decrease the salt added to the Italian seasoning so that your meal is not overly salty.

-- Place the lid on the instant pot and be sure the vent knob is sealed.
+Step Two: Pressure Cook: Place the lid on the instant pot and be sure the vent knob is sealed.
 Set to cook for 75 minutes on HIGH pressure.
 Do this by hitting manual or pressure cook and using the +/- buttons to adjust the time.
+Once the cooking time has elapsed, allow the pressure to release for at least 15 minutes.
+This is CRUCIAL for tender beef.
+If you do a quick release of pressure the meat may seize up and become dry and/or tough.

-- Remove the chuck roast to a large bowl or cutting board and use 2 forks to shred.
+Step Three: Shred the Beef.
+Remove the chuck roast to a large bowl or cutting board and use 2 forks to shred.
 I typically suggest shredding the meat with a handheld kitchen mixer, but in this case, the Italian Beef will be falling apart on its own, so forks will do the job quickly.

 Serving Suggestions